MilesBHuff/Optimality/specification/colors.rst

 #.
 Other elements are coloured with a ?.bg.? colour.
 #.
 Interactive controls are coloured with a View.?.? value.
 #.
 Elements that, when clicked, perform some action, are coloured with a
-   ?.?.Hover value when a cursor is ontop of them.
+   ?.Sel value when a cursor is ontop of them.
 #.
 Shadows and glows use a 50% Lum grey, so that they never blend into anything.
+#.
+Colour should be used to emphasize (but never to differentiate, because
+   colour-blindness) functions.
+#.
+Wherever possible, magenta and green should be the colours that you use, since
+   all three kinds of partial colour-blindness can distinguish these two colours without issue.

 Sources
 ================================================================================